LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 **Please note:**
 * LivePerson Customer Support requires each customer to provide an email address of at least one emergency contact, in case we need to contact you.
-* It is the responsibility of the customer to notify LivePerson Customer Support of all changesto their emergency contact(s).
+* It is the responsibility of the customer to notify LivePerson Customer Support of all changes to their emergency contact(s).
 LivePerson strongly recommends that the customer establish a single global email address (distribution list) for emergency contacts.
 * We recommend adding support@liveperson.com to your organizational mail server’s safe senders list to ensure that you receive e-mails from us

 ## Maintenance activities